fiction-com/factor-example-workspace-development/README.md

 [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) are currently the recommended approach to building and publishing Factor extensions.

-They are useful because they make local dependencies easy and using [Lerna](https://github.com/lerna/lerna) we can easily manage the publication and updating of many modules at once.
+They are useful because they make local dependencies easy.
+Also with [Lerna](https://github.com/lerna/lerna), we can easily manage the publication and updating of many modules at once.

 ## Basics

-- Factor plugins need to have `factor` somewhere in their module name to allow Factor to auto-transpile them
+- Factor plugins need to have `factor` somewhere in their module name.
+This allows Factor to auto-transpile them
 - The workspaces are assigned in `package.json` under `workspaces`.
+You can customize this.
 - Currently, only Yarn supports workspaces although NPM plans support in version 7.